Rohini-996/90DaysOfDevOps/2026/day-12/day-12-revision.md

 Today is Day 12 of #90DaysOfDevOpsChallenge

-- Today was a breather + revision day
+- Today is a revision of Day 01-11
-- Instead of learning something new, I focused on revising and reinforcing everything from Days 01–11 so the fundamentals stay strong.
+- Instead of learning something new, I focused on revising everything from Days 01–11 so the fundamentals stay strong.

 - This day was all about confidence, and clarity, just like real DevOps learning should be.